ryanoneill416/rs-revision/README.md

 ### Scoreboard Manipulation

 The bug I encountered allowed the user to continually press the correct answer as they please and increase the score indefinitely.
-I managed to disable the correct answer after selected once but if the user selects the correct answer after guessing the wrong answer already, the score will still increase.
-Due to time constraints I was'nt able to amend the bug as adequate research is required due to my lack of experience in javascript at the moment.
-I am committed to amending this bug as soon as grading is complete.
+Initially I managed to disable the correct answer after selected once but if the user selects the correct answer after guessing the wrong answer already, the score will still increase.
+To amend this bug I added into the function that targets the array of buttons, to disable every button in option grid when an answer is targeted.

 ### Responsiveness Inadequacy

 Throughout the development process I housed the header above the quiz container however I realised this would be detrimental to the responsiveness of the quiz for mobile devices.
 To fix this I opted for a simplistic design with a housed header element and this in turn, ensured absolute responsivity for the application.

 ---
 ## Performance testing